Skip to main content

 You will now have to pass the value from the secret data source for parameter store recreation, instead of passing the value straight to the service needing the secret.

-The reason for this is to try and seperate how the service access the secrets, so a recreation of that parameter store value will serve as a procedural process, so if the secrets were not available, an error will be thrown.
+The reason for this is to try and separate how the service accesses the secrets, so a recreation of that parameter store value will serve as a procedural process, so if the secrets are not available, an error will be thrown.

 main.tf